bonitasoft/bonita-migration/README.md

 >     db.password <the password to connect to the database>

 ###Optional parameters
->     source.version <the current version of your installation>
 >     target.version <the version your installation will be in>

 ###Additional system properties